Nelson Valdez: 2015–2017

 On 28 May 2015, Valdez was included in Paraguay's 23-man squad for the 2015 Copa América by coach Ramón Díaz.
 During a friendly fixture against Honduras on 6 June 2015, Valdez received his first expulsion for the national team after he retaliated having gone to header the ball but was instead hit in the left side of the chest with the studs of Honduran player Maynor Figueroa, who had lifted his leg high enough to make contact with Valdez.
 Valdez exited the field of play lifting his shirt to reveal for himself the mark that had been left from the player's studs and then applauding the crowd in appreciation for their attendance.
 Valdez then publicly apologized and stated that surely it would not occur again.

 It appeared that Valdez was ineligible to participate in Paraguay's opening group stage fixture against Argentina, however this was not the case.
 Valdez was in the starting XI in their opening fixture on 13 June 2015.
 He scored the Paraguay's first goal from approximately 25 yards in their 2–2 draw against Argentina in La Serena as Paraguay recovered from a 0–2 deficit.
 After the draw, Valdez received the MasterCard Man of the Match award.
 It was reported that initially the award was given to Lionel Messi, who declined it, and it was also reported that Argentina had rejected the opportunity for another Argentine player to receive it, before the award was given to Valdez.

 Coaching career

 In June 2022, SV Werder Bremen announced that Valdez returned to the club as an assistant coach for their reserves squad SV Werder Bremen II.

+On 25 May 2026, Club Libertad announced that Haedo Valdez was the club’s principle team coach in replacement of Juan Samudio and was presented by Horacio Cartes and Ruben Di Tore.